 Change your routine slightly.
 For example, you get home from the supermarket and have a big pile of shopping to unload.
 Instead of tackling the shopping and your toddler comes to moan at you, take 5 minutes to cuddle with your child first.
 Play with them, sing some silly songs and bounce them up and down on your knee.
 Fill their emotional bucket.
 Then you can invite them to help you unpack the shopping or bring something to play with while they watch you.

-For my older children (12 and 10 years), it means sitting down and having some afternoon tea once we walk in from school before they vanish off to read/do homework/play — and then I can sneak in some cheeky emails and phonecalls.
-It gives us some time to connect with each other, share stories from our day and refuel.
-Whenever I do it the other way around and try to make a quick phonecall or something, the kids sneak off to do their independent thing.
+When my children were older (12 and 10 years), it meant sitting down and having some afternoon tea once we walked in from school before they vanished off to read/do homework/play — and then I could sneak in some cheeky emails and phonecalls.
+It gave us some time to connect with each other, share stories from our day and refuel.
+Whenever I did it the other way around and tried to make a quick phonecall or something, the kids snuck off to do their independent thing.
 But by 6pm, just when I am starting to cook, they ask if I want to play a board game.
 I feel like screaming “But I’ve been here all afternoon!”.

 Take it from me, it is so much less stressful to fill those buckets first.

 Your child comes up to whine at you to play with them.
 Get down to their level or pick them up and give them an enormous hug.
 The big difference here is to wait until they pull away from the hug.
 It may even be longer than you expect.
 This goes a long way towards Step 1 filling their emotional tank.